Planet

 The Principle of Proportional Punishment

-The principle of proportionality of punishment is an important element of the extradition agreement between the UAE and India.
+The principle of proportionality of punishment is an important element of the extradition act between the UAE and India.
 It means that the offense for which extradition is requested must be commensurate with the level of punishment provided for it in both countries.

 The principle of proportionality of punishment helps to avoid unreasonably harsh treatment of the extradited person.
 It ensures that extradition is carried out only in cases where the crime is considered serious and deserves a significant punishment under the laws of both countries.